Outgoing wave conditions in photonic crystals and transmission properties at interfaces

-In other words: wave-length $1/\omega$ and periodicity length $\eps$ are of order $1$ and are thus related by a factor of order $1$.

-It is very interesting to analyze the behavior of light in small micro-structures, i.e.\,to analyze the limit $\eps\to 0$ (this limit process actually inspired our research).
+In other words: the wave-length $1/\omega$ and the periodicity length $\eps$ are both of order $1$.
+It is very interesting to analyze the behavior of light in small micro-structures, i.e.\,to analyze the limit $\eps\to 0$.
 The limit can be performed in two settings: In the classical homogenization problem, one keeps $\omega$ (and hence the wave-length) fixed and analyzes the behavior of solutions $u = u^\eps$ as $\eps\to 0$.
 This approach was carried out e.g.\,in \cite{BFe2, BouchitteSchweizer-Max, ChenLipton2010, Lamacz-Schweizer-Max, Lamacz-Schweizer-Neg}.
-The second setting regards the limit $\eps\to 0$ in a situation where the wave-length of the incoming wave is also of order $\eps$.
-In this case, the following scaling should be chosen: